guyfawcus/ArchMap/README.rst

   --url URL       Use an alternative URL to parse the wiki list from --file FILE     Use a file to parse the wiki list from --pretty        Prettify the text user list.
-Only works if user output is enabled --users FILE    Output the user list to FILE, use 'no' to disable output or '-' to print to stdout --geojson FILE  Output the GeoJSON to FILE, use 'no' to disable output or '-' to print to stdout --kml FILE      Output the KML to FILE, use 'no' to disable output or '-' to print to stdout --csv FILE      Output the CSV to FILE, use 'no' to disable output or '-' to print to stdout
+Only works if user output is enabled --text FILE     Output the raw-text to FILE, use 'no' to disable output or '-' to print to stdout --geojson FILE  Output the GeoJSON to FILE, use 'no' to disable output or '-' to print to stdout --kml FILE      Output the KML to FILE, use 'no' to disable output or '-' to print to stdout --csv FILE      Output the CSV to FILE, use 'no' to disable output or '-' to print to stdout